 The sectoral exclusions defined in this Policy are applicable to direct investments.
-In the case of investments in vehicles by third-party managers (investment funds and ETFs), VidaCaixa will make every effort to ensure that these investment vehicles do not invest in the excluded sectors listed in Section 7.3 by means of due diligence processes, dialogue with these managers, specific controls and thresholds tailored to the asset's characteristics and included in the internal control frameworks.
+In the case of investments in vehicles by third-party managers (investment funds and ETFs), VidaCaixa will make every effort to ensure that these investment vehicles do not invest in the excluded sectors listed in sections 7.3 and 7.4 of this document by means of due diligence processes, dialogue with managers, specific controls and thresholds tailored to the asset's characteristics and included in the internal control frameworks.

-In the same way, the commercial exclusions applicable to clients during this first phase are limited to those related to the defence sector.
+In the same way, the commercial exclusions applicable to institutional clients are limited to those related to the defence sector and human rights violations.
+Institutional clients from sectoral pension plans are excluded from this Policy, due to the nature of its overall application to the sector.

-VidaCaixa's Global Risk Committee will propose possible updates to the scope of the Policy, always in line with CaixaBank's Policy.
-The governing bodies will be duly notified of any update to this scope and/or the areas for approval.
+VidaCaixa's Global Risk Committee will propose possible updates to the scope of the Policy, in line with CaixaBank's Policy and the growing expectations of stakeholders.
+The governing bodies will be duly notified of any update to this scope for approval.

-Therefore, this document does not cover relationships with its own providers or their providers.
+This document does not cover relationships with its own providers or their providers.
 In this case, ESG risk analysis is covered through the procurement approval process, which - in terms of CaixaBank and CaixaBank Group companies such as VidaCaixa, which share the same procurement management model - includes the 'Code of Conduct for Providers' approved by CaixaBank's Steering Committee.

-1.3.
-Purpose
+1.3 Purpose

 The purpose of this Policy is to set out the principles, premises and mechanisms that ensure governance, management and control of ESG risks associated with clients and investments on its own behalf and on behalf of third parties.
-These must meet the expectations of the VidaCaixa Group's stakeholders, enabling the capture of business opportunities and providing support for the transformation that the companies it invests in is undergoing and will undergo in the coming years.
+These must meet the expectations of the VidaCaixa Subgroup stakeholders, enabling the capture of business opportunities and providing support for the transformation that the companies it invests in is undergoing and will undergo in the coming years.